-Private Piano Lessons and Semi-Private Piano Lessons (for MYC grads or students with previous piano experience, assessed at teacher’s discretion) tuition starts at $1120 per year for weekly 30 minute private lessons taking place between mid-September thru mid-June.
+Private Piano Lessons for late intermediate or advanced students (by teacher’s invitation) tuition starts at $1250 per year for weekly 30 minute private lessons taking place between mid-September thru mid-June.
 Intermediate level students (level 4-6) may need 45 minute lessons weekly.
 Advanced may need 60 minute lessons.

 Tuition includes: 34 lessons per year (4-5 of which will 60 minute fun-filled, theme-based masterclasses), 2 recitals and much more!
 Tuition is payable in 1, 2 or 10 equal installments via post-dated cheques at the beginning of the year.

 Registration, Books & Materials Costs: